 Facilities of the Park

 County Parks, if they are sufficiently large, charge cars to enter, but not walkers.
 (Five dollars on the weekend, three dollars; weekdays.)
 It makes sense, since people in cars usually use more of the facilities than walkers.
 After that everything in the park is free to use, unless you want to have a company picnic which reserves a bunch of tables ($100) or even the amphitheater for a bit more money.
-There’s play equipment, as well as picnic tables . . . bathrooms of course, and a small lake that is stocked with fish you can catch and release.
-(Fishing license required, even though you don’t take the fish away.)
+There’s play equipment, as well as picnic tables and benches . . . bathrooms of course, and a small lake that is stocked with fish you can catch and release.
+(For detailed information fishing license click here.)
 There’s even a structure which looks like play equipment which is well built enough for kids, but obscure enough that when you ask your friends what the mystery objects are, they will be very amused when you tell them it is art.
-Here’s a list of their facilities: http://www.ocparks.com/parks/ralph/amenities The most important structure is a museum on the east side, which isn’t worth seeing on its own, but is worth seeing when it host events there.
+Here’s a more complete list of their facilities: http://www.ocparks.com/parks/ralph/amenities The most important structure is a museum on the east side, which isn’t worth seeing on its own, but is worth seeing when it hosts events there.
 “Animals, Then and Now,” for example.
-The museum has a role even if isn’t open.
-It demonstrates how important the cliffs across the street are as the source of some fairly notable fossils.
+The museum’ purpose is to demonstrate what is to be found in the cliffs across the street.
+It is the source of some fairly notable fossils.
 As of July 2018 the naturalist who gave talks there retired.
 But it is still being used for special events when volunteer naturalists will be there to give talks.
 Because the naturalists are volunteers there is no schedule so check here to ask when there will be such an event. http://www.ocparks.com/parks/ralph/interpretive.
 Because of the informal nature of this facility, if you have a group you can arrange to have the volunteer there.
 The phone number for that is on the page of that link.

 More on Parking